MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ### Synchronization Rule: Create Guest User account to Active Directory

 This synchronization rule creates the user in Active Directory.
-Be sure the flow for `dn` must place the user in the organizational unit which was excluded from Microsoft Entra Connect.
-Also, update the flow for `unicodePwd` to meet your AD password policy - the user won't need to know the password.
+Be sure the flow for `dn` must place the user in the organizational unit, which was excluded from Microsoft Entra Connect.
+Also, update the flow for `unicodePwd` to meet your AD password policy - the user doesn't need to know the password.
 Note the value of `262656` for `userAccountControl` encodes the flags `SMARTCARD_REQUIRED` and `NORMAL_ACCOUNT`.

 ![Screenshot showing the General tab of the Synchronization Rule OUT screen.](media/microsoft-identity-manager-2016-graph-b2b-scenario/3463e11aeb9fb566685e775d4e1b825c.png)